One of my favorite ways to eat eggs is pickled beet eggs. Yum!

 - Cook for about 5 minutes longer.

-My family of four headed to the grocery store to plan out the meal because I had no clue was I was going to make.
-I ended up cooking crock pot ham, honey and cinnamon carrots, mashed sweet potatoes, mixed veggies, and spinach salad.
+My family of four headed to the grocery store to plan out the meal because I had no clue what I would make.
+I cooked crock pot ham, honey, cinnamon carrots, mashed sweet potatoes, mixed veggies, and spinach salad.
 We had lots of ham left-over.
 Fortunately for us, we love ham!

-I’m finding ways to transform the ham into delicious dishes so we are not just eating ham over and over again even though the Imaginative One would love that.
+I’m finding ways to transform the ham into delicious dishes so we are not just eating ham repeatedly, even though the Imaginative One would love that.
 Last night I made ham and black bean soup using Bob’s Red Mill’s Black Bean Soup mix.
-You can use any black bean soup mix or dried black beans to make this soup.
+To make this soup, you can use any black bean soup mix or dried black beans.